 - Compensation to make up for the trouble

-Don’t forget to inquire with airline workers about these things if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Don’t forget to inquire with airline representatives about these entitlements if your plans change.
+They must tell you about your rights when there’s a significant delay or cancellation.

 Czech Airlines Flight Delay Compensation

-Flight delays from Czech Airlines can be very frustrating.
-However there’s a bright side: if you’re stranded for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Delays with flights from Czech Airlines can be very frustrating.
+However there’s some good news: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.

 Laws in the UK and EU are on your side.
-You could be eligible for up to €600 per person.
-What is important is when you land, not when you leave.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+You could receive up to €600 per person.
+What matters is when you arrive, not when you leave.
+So monitor your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on your flight distance.
-A short flight won’t be compensated as highly as a long one, even if they’re both delayed equally.
+Your compensation depends on your flight distance.
+A short flight won’t yield as much as a long one, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |